roozbehzarei/SuperWebView/README.md

      </a>
 </p>

-If you want to create an Android app from any website without writing a lot of code, SuperWebView is the perfect solution for you.
+If you want to create an Android app from any website without writing code, SuperWebView is the perfect solution for you.
 It is a ready-made WebView template that saves you time and hassle.

+**NOTE:** In case you prefer the old View-based design over Jetpack Compose, refer to the [legacy version](https://github.com/roozbehzarei/SuperWebView/releases/tag/legacy).

 ### Features
-* Support Android 5.0+
+* Support Android 6.0+
+* Based on Material You design
-* Progress bar to indicate a webpage is being loaded.
+* Progress bar to indicate a webpage is being loaded
-* Swipe down to refresh current webpage.
+* Swipe down to refresh current webpage
-* Show custom error page in times of connectivity issues.
-* Protect WebView's state from configuration changes. (e.g. screen orientation and keyboard availability changes)
+* Protect WebView's state from configuration changes

 ## Build
 1. Click the **Code** button, which brings up a dialog.